 The respondent and Jane Doe were opposing counsel in dozens of family-law cases since 2003.
 In September 2016, Quitschau created a false online dating profile in Doe’s name and posted that she was separated, does not exercise, and that she liked NASCAR and pizza.
 He downloaded photographs from Doe’s law firm website and uploaded them to Match.com.

 Doe reported Quitschau to Illinois disciplinary authorities and obtained an emergency no-stalking/no-contact protective order against him.
 See Edith Brady-Lunny, No-Stalking Order vs. Lawyer Over Fake Dating Post (Feb.
 16, 2017).
-Given that Quitschau has admitted to violating Illinois Rule 8.4(c), which prohibits conduct involving dishonesty, fraud, deceit or misrepresentation, the only issue in his disciplinary proceeding will be the imposition of an appropriate sanction for his unusual misconduct.
+Because Quitschau admitted to violating Illinois Rule 8.4(c), which prohibits conduct involving dishonesty, fraud, deceit or misrepresentation, the only issue in his disciplinary proceeding was the imposition of an appropriate sanction for his unusual misconduct.

 On June 6, 2018, the Hearing Board of the Illinois Attorney Disciplinary Commission found that Quitschau “engaged in acts of dishonesty, fraud, deceit, and misrepresentation as charged in each of the seven counts of the Complaint, when he registered another attorney on five websites, created a false Facebook account and wrote false reviews of the attorney legal abilities on three other websites.”
 See In re Quitschau, No. 6278288 (Jun.
 6, 2018).